About

 ‘Novels are intimate.
 They are an opportunity to share a point of view, to show and feel what cannot easily be explained.
 Some ideas are too intriguing and multifaceted to ignore: you stick with them because there is more you need to know.
 You’re trying to get as close as possible to your characters and story, until they are revealed.
 You can struggle with a manuscript for years, and eventually it’s finished because you’ve found the answers you were looking for.
 Then your novel goes out into the world and it becomes a mystery again.’

-In 2022 she was commissioned to write Episode 7 of The Easts, a radio drama for the Queen’s Platinum Jubilee, produced by Trevor Dann.
+Her previous roles have included: lecturer in creative writing at University of Suffolk on the BA and MA courses; and co-leader of INK Festival Scriptwriting Forum, Ipswich Waterfront, with director Ann Bryson.
+In 2022, Katie was commissioned to write Episode 7 of The Easts, a radio drama for the Queen’s Platinum Jubilee, produced by Trevor Dann.

 Katie has also survived breast cancer in her 30s; travelled around the world; and added her support to the English Collective of Prostitutes’ campaign to #MakeAllWomenSafe.
 Before she was a novelist, Katie worked in the public and voluntary sectors, including at a women’s refuge, and for a member of parliament.

-Katie has a lifelong interest in philosophy.
-Her new novel Pathways was inspired by the hard problem of consciousness (sometimes known as the mind-body problem).
+Katie has a lifelong interest in philosophy, and Pathways was partially inspired by the hard problem of consciousness (also known as the mind-body problem).